 Birds need access to clean water.

-The combination of good hygiene, sanitation and disinfection, is highly efficient in removing disease causing agents from poultry production systems.
+The combination of good hygiene, sanitation and disinfection, is highly efficient in removing disease-causing agents from poultry production systems.
 It involves the routine removal of dust, soil and organic material, including droppings, blood and secretions, that might contain harmful organisms.
 Producers should think about “ease of cleaning” when planning and designing a production facility or choosing material to use in the facility.

 Clean Food and Water

 Nipple drinking systems are generally easier to clean and also result in less wastage than open bowls.
 Some of the modern feeders and drinkers are also self-cleaning.
-Producer, nevertheless, still have to monitor these system and intervene if problems occur.
+Producer, nevertheless, still have to monitor these systems and intervene if problems occur.

-Even free-range birds need access to shelters that would have to be cleaned to prevent a build up of pathogens.
+Even free-range birds need access to shelters that would have to be cleaned to prevent a build-up of pathogens.
 Producers with limited space should consider throwing a cement floor in shelters as cement is easier to clean than soil.

 Alternatively, if producers have access to pastures or vegetable gardens, the birds could be kept in mobile coops, also known as chicken tractors.
 With this production system, the birds are kept in the coop on the same spot for a couple of weeks, depending on the stocking density, before being moved on to the next spot.
-The chicken tractor will generally take a long time before moving to the same spot, which helps to prevent a build up of pathogens.
+The chicken tractor will generally take a long time before moving to the same spot, which helps to prevent a build-up of pathogens.

 Nesting material should be absorbent and not hurt the birds.

 Various forms of bedding may be used to insulate birds from the cold floor, reduce contact with faecal matter, to protect their feet and keep them dry.
 Whatever bedding material is chosen, it should be quick drying, as wet litter will lead to breast blisters, foot burns and damaged carcasses.
-The bedding should also be properly managed to prevent a build up of ammonia and disease causing organisms.
+The bedding should also be properly managed to prevent a build-up of ammonia and disease-causing organisms.

-In commercial production systems, climatic conditions (temperatures and humidity) and ventilation are manipulated to keep the litter dry and to prevent a build up of ammonia levels, which may encourage the growth of harmful bacteria and fungi.
+In commercial production systems, climatic conditions (temperatures and humidity) and ventilation are manipulated to keep the litter dry and to prevent a build-up of ammonia levels, which may encourage the growth of harmful bacteria and fungi.
 The litter is turned every day, almost like a plough to loosen caked material.
-Depending on the type of bedding and whether layers or broilers are produced, clean bedding might be placed in the poultry house before new birds are introduced and removed and disposed off after the birds have been removed.
+Depending on the type of bedding and whether layers or broilers are produced, clean bedding might be placed in the poultry house before new birds are introduced and removed and disposed of after the birds have been removed.

 Poultry houses should be thoroughly cleaned and disinfected after a flock has left and before a new batch is introduced.
-The World Organisation of Animal Health advises producers in disinfecting poultry production premises, to destroy disease carrying vectors, such as flies, mites, ticks, lice, fleas, bugs, beetles and cockroaches, as soon as possible after the birds have been removed from the premises, as insects tend to hide and hibernate as the building cools, making more difficult to eradicate them.
+The World Organisation of Animal Health advises producers in disinfecting poultry production premises, to destroy disease-carrying vectors, such as flies, mites, ticks, lice, fleas, bugs, beetles and cockroaches, as soon as possible after the birds have been removed from the premises, as insects tend to hide and hibernate as the building cools, making more difficult to eradicate them.
 Various chemical compounds are available for vector control.
 For safe usage and best results, producers should use these products according to instructions.

 Rodent control should also be done as soon as possible, according to the OIE, with feed being removed from all feeders to ensure the rodents will be attracted to the baits.
 Old and stale feed should also be removed, because it may be carrying fungal spores that may cause diseases.

 Poultry litter contains large numbers of microbes, so care should be taken to avoid the spreading of dust and feathers during its removal.
-Litter should be disposed in a manner that will prevent the spreading of diseases and be kept away from other poultry houses.
+Litter should be disposed of in a manner that will prevent the spreading of diseases and be kept away from other poultry houses.